wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

                 password: "<password>"
         ```

-        Alternatively, you can skip this step and pass your subscription details at the time of deploying (see the next step for details).
+        Alternatively, you can skip this step and pass your subscription details during deployment (see the next step for details).

     - **Update the Micro Integrator Docker images**